sabareeshreddy/Text_Summarizer/README.md

 Once you have the source code, create a virtual environment using the following command, `python3 -m venv venv`

-Enter the virtual environment and install dependancies using `pip install -r requirements.txt`.
+Enter the virtual environment and install dependencies using `pip install -r requirements.txt`.

+Once all the dependencies are completed you need to create a `.env` file in the root directory of the project. \
+The .env file should contain the same variables as `.env.example`.

 Your installation is completed and you are all set to use the API.

 ## Contributing